mohsinnazir967/30_SOC_Challenge_MyDFIR/Day 10 Ingesting Sysmon and Microsoft Defender Logs into Elasticsearch.md

 **Steps**:

-1. Search for "Sysmon" and select **Custom Windows Event Log**.
+1. Search for "Windows" and select **Custom Windows Event Log**.
 2. Click on **Add Custom Windows Event Logs**.
-3. Name the integration (e.g., `my DFI dwin Das cismon`).
+3. Name the integration (e.g., `Challenge-Win-Sysmon`).
-4. Description: Collect Sysmon logs.
+4. Description: `Collect Sysmon logs from windows hosts`.
 5. Obtain the channel name from Event Viewer on the Windows server:
     - Open Event Viewer.
     - Navigate to Applications and Services Logs > Microsoft > Windows > Sysmon > Operational.
     - Right-click **Operational** and select **Properties**.
-    - Copy the full name (channel name).
+    - Copy the full name (`Microsoft-Windows-Sysmon/Operational`).
 6. Paste the channel name into the integration setup.
-7. Add the integration to an existing host and select the agent policy (e.g., `my defer Windows policy`).
+7. Add the integration to an existing host and select the agent policy (e.g., `Challenge Windows Policy`).
 8. Click on **Save and Continue** and then **Save and Deploy Changes**.

 ## 4. Add Microsoft Defender Integration